-History of Bandoneon in Germany during Nazi Era
+An History of Bandoneon from its genesis to its decline in Germany during and after WWII

 Foreword